← Biology

 FAQ

-Why use molar ratios?
+Why use backbone and insert molar ratios?

 Fragments of different lengths have different molecule counts at the same mass.
 Molar ratios keep molecule counts consistent.

-What ratios are commonly used?
+What ratios are commonly used for Gibson assembly?

 Can I use this without concentration values?